 Training And Exercising Your Australian Shepherd Lab Mix

 An Australian Shepherd Lab mix will need a lot of exercise, especially if it takes after the Aussie, as these are very energetic dogs.

 If your pup inherits herding instincts, you’ll need to show them what is acceptable to herd and what isn’t.
 If your pup inherits the Lab’s hunting instincts, you will want to train a recall to prevent them from chasing animals out of the yard.

 Furthermore, you’ll need to be sure they understand the boundaries of your yard so that they don’t follow their noses out of it.

 Socialization is a key aspect of training for any dog.
-This is especially true for Australian shepherd Lab mixes, as their parent, the Australian shepherd, can be protective of its family members and household.
+This is especially true for this mix, as their Australian Shepherd parent can be protective of its family members and household.
 Though Aussies tend to have lower than average aggression when it comes to family, studies indicate that they may have slightly higher than average aggression to strangers and other dogs.